Sanjeevini0421/Sanjeevini0421/README.md

 # 🧑‍💻 About Me

-I am **Sanjeevini**, a passionate **Data Science and Full Stack Developer, and Software Engineer**.
+I am **Sanjeevini**, a passionate **Data Science, Full Stack Developer, and Software Engineer**.
 I love building intelligent systems, scalable applications, and solving complex problems with cutting-edge technologies.

 > _"Transforming data into decisions.
 Code into solutions.
 Problems into progress."_